Returning to Ireland and buying private health insurance

 - Other cover including maternity, overseas, psychiatric and outpatient benefits

-Even if you have private health insurance you can still access public health services.
+If you have private health insurance you can still access public health services.
 For example, if your GP refers you to a specialist consultant in a hospital, you can decide if you want to be treated through the public or the private system.
 Similarly, if admitted to hospital, you will need to tell the hospital whether you want to be admitted as a public or a private patient.

-The cost of health insurance is made up of a premium (the basic price) and a loading (an additional amount which depends on your individual circumstances).
-People who are aged 35 or over when they buy health insurance in Ireland for the first time pay an age-based loading called the Lifetime Community Rating.
+The cost of health insurance includes a premium (the basic price) and a loading (an additional amount which depends on your age).
+If you are 35 or over when you buy health insurance in Ireland for the first time, you may have to pay an age-based loading called the lifetime community rating.

 If you have a pre-existing condition (an illness that existed in the 6 months before buying health insurance), the maximum waiting period is 5 years before that condition will be covered by your insurance.

 If you are buying health insurance in Ireland for the first time, there is a waiting period of up to 52 weeks for maternity cover.

 - Out-patient private consultant fees, which cover the routine visits to your consultant before the birth